 How many dogs in the world have the exact same number of hairs?

-How Do You Fight a Horse-Sized Duck? explores the new world of interviewing at A list employers.
-It reveals about 60 devious and difficult interview questions used to vet candidates and supplies complete answers.
+How Do You Fight a Horse-Sized Duck? explores the new world of interviewing at A-list employers.
+It reveals more than 70 notoriously challenging interview questions and supplies both answers and a general strategy for creative problem-solving.